 Community alarm services, such as lifeline telephones and emergency pull-cord systems.

-Information on the services available in Staffordshire can be found at www.staffordshirecarespurplepages.info/.
+Information on the services available in Staffordshire can be found on the Staffordshire Purple Pages.

 Housing Support is not just about housing or tenancy issues.
 The services also work with people to: